eduardostuart/paperboy/README.md

 ## Usage

-1. Click on `"use this template"`;
+1. Click on `use this template`;
-2. Update the `"subscriptions.txt"` file.
+2. Update the `subscriptions.txt` file.
 Include your list of websites;
 3. Include these environment variables (`GitHub Secrets`):

 ```bash